-The TPS43330A-Q1 supports the full-current load during low-power mode until the transition to normal mode takes place.
-The design ensures that exit of the low-power mode occurs at 10% (typical) of full-load current if the selection of the inductor and sense resistor is as recommended.
-Moreover, a hysteresis always exists between the entry and exit thresholds to avoid oscillating between the two modes.
+The TPS43333-Q1 can support the full-current load during low-power mode until the transition to normal mode takes place.
+The design ensures that exit of the low-power mode occurs at 10% (typical) of full-load current if the selection of inductor and sense resistor is as recommended.
+Moreover, there is always a hysteresis between the entry and exit thresholds to avoid oscillating between the two modes.

 In the event that both buck controllers are active, low-power mode is only possible when both buck controllers have light loads that are low enough for low-power mode entry.
-With the boost controller enabled, low-power mode is possible only if V{BAT} is high enough to prevent the boost from switching and if DIV is open or set to GND.
-A high (V{REG}) level on DIV inhibits low-power mode, unless ENC is set to low.
+With the boost controller enabled, low-power mode is possible only if VBAT is high enough to prevent the boost from switching and if DIV is open or set to GND.
+A high (VREG) level on DIV inhibits low-power mode, unless ENC is set to low.